Toyota RAV4 Coolant Bypass Valve “Recall”? What’s Really Going On

 • 2021 Venza

-That means a 2021 RAV4 can fall inside or outside the program depending on its build month, not just the badge.
-You’ll need to check the label inside the driver’s door to be sure.
+That means a 2021 RAV4 could be in or out, depending on its build month.
+Check the label inside the driver’s door to know for sure.

-The 2019–2021 RAV4 and RAV4 Hybrid dominate the claims, not because the valve is any worse, but because so many were sold.
-The RAV4 Prime also qualifies but shows fewer complaints, thanks to its lower production run.
+Most claims come from 2019–2021 RAV4 and RAV4 Hybrid owners.
+Not because the valve is worse, but because there are so many on the road.
+The RAV4 Prime is included, but with fewer complaints, simply fewer units out there.

 Model Model Years Notes